DataDog/kics/documentation/rules/terraform/aws/dynamodb_table_point_in_time_recovery_disabled.md

 ### Description

  It is a best practice to enable Point-in-Time Recovery (PITR) for DynamoDB tables to protect against accidental or malicious data loss.
-In Terraform, this is configured using the `point_in_time_recovery { enabled = true }` block; leaving it as `enabled = false` means that deleted or corrupted data cannot be recovered to a previous state.
+In Terraform, this is configured using the `point_in_time_recovery { enabled = true }` block.
+Leaving it as `enabled = false` means that deleted or corrupted data cannot be recovered to a previous state.
 Without PITR enabled, any accidental overwrite or deletion of table data can result in permanent loss, potentially impacting application availability or causing irreparable data integrity issues.

 ## Compliant Code Examples